 Accessibility and safety of light rail grade crossings.

-Recommend SacRT hire an independent consultant to perform an ADA Self-Evaluation and Transition Plan, as required in ADA 28 CFR Part 35 – Nondiscrimination on the Basis of Disability in State and Local Government Services
+Recommend SacRT hire an independent consultant to perform an ADA Self-Evaluation and Transition Plan, as required in ADA 28 CFR Part 35 – Nondiscrimination on the Basis of Disability in State and Local Government Services.

 Recommend SacRT procure a 3D printer for the production of tactile models, maps, design drawings, etc.